Menu

 Owned By: Town of Duxbury

 Duxbury’s Lansing Bennett Forest is 344 acres of wooded property along Phillips Brook, owned by the town.
 It features 2.8 miles of intersecting trails through forest and red maple swamp, with occasional boardwalks.
-Look for remnants of Howlands Mill near the brook.
+Near the brook, look for remnants of Howlands Mill, a water-powered grist mill and sawmill.
 The property includes 2 miles of the Bay Circuit Trail.
 The northwest section links to Matthews Bog and Ashdod Forest.

 FISHING ADVISORY: It’s important to know that some of our freshwater fisheries are contaminated with mercury, PFAS and/or other concerning substances.
 The Massachusetts Department of Public Health maintains an online database with up-to-date advisories regarding fish consumption, sorted by location.
 We recommend you consult this valuable resource when planning a fishing excursion.